lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 A top-up is recorded immediately but may not yet be reflected on the consensus layer.
 If an earlier partial-withdrawal proof arrives during this window, its checkpoint replaces the tracked balance and temporarily excludes the pending top-up from `keyAllocatedBalance`.
 A newer proof restores it once the deposit is applied.

-Current design prefers temporary underestimation, which may allow additional deposits, over advancing the `lastAccountingProofSlot` on top-up, which would reject the unreported partial-withdrawal proof and temporarily overestimate allocation, unnecessarily restricting deposits.
+The current design prioritizes temporary underestimation, which may allow for some additional deposits.
+This is a deliberate choice to avoid a more severe failure mode.
+If we were to advance the `lastAccountingProofSlot` immediately during a top-up, the system would reject valid partial-withdrawal proofs because they would appear to be from an old slot.
+This would lead to an overestimated allocation, which would ultimately and unnecessarily restrict user deposits.

 ## Links